 H1B Regular Processing Documents, Fee

-In general, employer would submit USCIS Form I-129 along with relevant H1B Filing Fee, and supporting documents as listed in H1B Filing Checklist by USCIS.
+In general, an employer would submit USCIS Form I-129 along with relevant H1B Filing Fee, and supporting documents as listed in H1B Filing Checklist by USCIS.
 There is no filing of Form I-907 or additional premium processing fee, when you file in regular processing.

 How long does USCIS take for H1B Regular processing ?